leleliu008/xcpkg/README.md

         ipkg homepage --open
         ipkg homepage --open curl
         ipkg homepage curl --open

-*   show the installation direcotory of the given package or this software

-        ipkg prefix
-        ipkg prefix curl

 *   show the depended packages of the given package